 - Make sure artwork and mat are secured in frame and won’t fall out when hung.

-Images of work submitted for member and juried shows are posted on the website.
+Images of work submitted for member and juried shows are posted on the website for sale.
 Members are encouraged to submit their own photos of their work.
-Our gallery photographer will shoot work if you do not submit images.

-- It is recommended that you turn off your flash when shooting works on canvas as the flash tends to highlight the threads of the canvas more than the image.
+- It is recommended that you turn off your flash when shooting works.

-- Fill the frame of the camera as best you can with the image.
+- Fill the frame of the camera as best you can with a straight image.

 - Check the image in the camera after you take it.
-Look for reflections, dark spots, hair blown across the lens, etc. If it looks off or blurry, reshoot it.
-Be sure to take a deep breath and hold still when you shoot the photo.
+Look for reflections, dark spots, etc. If it looks off or blurry, reshoot.
+Take a deep breath and hold still when you shoot the photo.

 How to send the image to GAL